LucaCanali/Miscellaneous/Spark_Notes/Spark_Parquet.md

     - support for filter pushdown
     - support for partitioning and large files
       - Spark can create multiple partitions out large files to improve parallelism
-      - partition discovery allows to read partitioned tables from their schema layout into nested folders
+      - partition discovery allows reading partitioned tables from their schema layout into nested folders
     - schema evolution

 A quick recap of the basics of using Parquet with Spark.